 Higher Interest Rates

-How Much Can Save If You Use a 0% Offer for Holiday Shopping?
+How Much Can You Save by Using a 0% Offer for Holiday Shopping?

 Based on The Balance’s research of 91 cash-back, balance-transfer, and low-interest cards offering 0% APR, 15 months is the most common 0% purchase offer you’ll find.